 If you have investment funds or portfolios, you may wish to check if you hold any LIBOR-linked assets.
 The issuers of the assets will be responsible for reviewing these assets and taking the appropriate action.

-In the meantime, if you have any questions, or would like to start considering alternative options for the LIBOR-linked facilities that you hold with us, please do contact your wealth manager who’ll be happy to help.
+In the meantime, if you have any questions, please do contact your wealth manager who’ll be happy to help.

 Alternatively, you may wish to seek advice from an independent professional advisor, such as an accountant or lawyer, to help assess what the changes may mean for you.